 Non-Filer or Social Security Income Recipient

 During 2020: A misconception was created that a non-filer, stimulus, or simple tax return was required by every taxpayer to receive a stimulus check.
 That was not so as a regular 2019 Tax Return and/or 2018 Return on file with the IRS was sufficient to receive the Economic Impact Payment.
 Most SSI, SSDI, and Social Security recipients were supposed to have received these payments without having to file anything.
 However, many taxpayers filed non-filer returns prior to filing regular tax returns.

-During 2021: 2020 Tax Returns are due in 2021.
+During 2021: 2020 Tax Returns were due in 2021.
 On the 2020 1040 tax form, the IRS added a line item - line 30 - called the Recovery Rebate Credit as well as the Recovery Rebate Credit Worksheet.
 If you did not receive your 1.
 Stimulus Payment or EIP during 2020, you can claim this through the Recovery Rebate Credit.
 In addition, if you did not receive the 2.
 Stimulus Payment during late 2020 or early 2021, this is also claimed through the Recovery Rebate Credit on your 2020 Tax Return.
 Note: if you did not receive a portion of either payment, you can also claim this.
 For example, if you were supposed to receive an additional $500 or $600 for a qualifying dependent, indicate this on your return.
+File 2020 Taxes now.

-- Non-Filer, Zero Income: If you have zero or no income and are not normally required to file a tax return, you can just file a 2020 Tax Return to claim the Recovery Rebate Credit and be done.
+- Non-Filer, Zero Income: If you have zero or no income and are not normally required to file a tax return, you can just file a 2021 Tax Return to claim the 2021 Recovery Rebate Credit and be done.
 Instructions on how to file a zero income 2021 Tax Return to claim the third stimulus payment.
 To claim the first or second, file a 2020 Return on paper and mail it in.